gabrielfiorotti/WebPage-CoffeeCompany/README.md

 * The job was required by a brazilian coffee exportation company, located in Espírito Santo (one of the southeast estates in Brazil).

-* Firstly, I thinked in the whole desgin part by analising the company style and their logo colors.
+* Firstly, I thinked in the whole design part by analysing the company style and their logo colors.
 Secondly, started to code the web page with pure HTML, CSS and JS.

-* The page includes six sections: Home; Business; About; Address; Contact; Legal Publications.
+* The page includes six sections: Home; Business; About; Address; Contact and Legal Publications.

-* Responsiveness available for mobile, laptops, and fullHD monitors.
+* Responsiveness available for mobile, laptops and fullHD monitors.

 Note 1: the contact form was made with an API endpoint that you can connect to a HTML form in order to handle form submission, since I don't have enough knowledge on backend yet;